ufz/ogs/Documentation/ProjectFile/prj/processes/process/THERMO_HYDRO_MECHANICS/t_specific_body_force.md

-Specific body forces that are used to apply gravitational forces.
-A vector of displacement dimension's length.
+Specific body forces that are used to apply gravitational forces, a vector with a size of the number of displacement components.